 The Emergency Services Show, NEC, 7–8 September 2021

 In the networking hub of the show, The Collaboration Zone, over 80 emergency services, voluntary groups, charities and NGOs will be sharing details of the support they offer.
-Organisations involved include Christian Ambulance Association, Railway Mission, The Fire Fighters Charity and UK Firefighters Sailing Challenge.
+Organisations involved include Christian Ambulance Association, Railway Mission, Response Pastors, The Fire Fighters Charity and UK Firefighters Sailing Challenge.
 Visitors can also find out more about the UK’s first ever cycling club to support emergency service workers.
 Launched this summer, the Bluelight Cycling Club provides emergency service workers with an opportunity to network and access peer support from like-minded colleagues whilst enjoying the mental and physical benefits of cycling.
 The club raises money for five emergency services charities and members can access deals and discounts from major sports brands.

 Parking at the NEC for show visitors is free.
 Register in advance for free entry to all six events with a single pass at: www.emergencyuk.com